maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Prototyping on Paper

 Another exercise you can do – a great follow-up to index carding – is prototype on paper.
-Doing so will help you visualize what the site will look like on a screen.
+Doing so will help you determine the layout and visualize what the site will look like on a screen, and how pages interconnect.
 It also gives you some more opportunities for stakeholder input, and further reflection and brainstorming before you begin coding.
 Your paper prototype can serve as your coding blueprint.

 Here are some resources that will help you sketch: